mycelium-ethereum/perpetual-pools-contracts/README.md

 - `--library 0xabcd` The address of a deployed PoolSwapLibrary instance
 - `--verify` Verifies the deployed contracts on etherscan.
 This requires an etherscan key to be configured in the `.env`

+Example usages:
+- `HARDHAT_NETWORK='kovan' npx ts-node  scripts/deploy.ts --contracts PoolFactory PoolSwapLibrary OracleWrapper` Will deploy the factory, library, and oracle wrapper
+- `HARDHAT_NETWORK='kovan' npx ts-node  scripts/deploy.ts --contracts PoolFactory PoolKeeper PoolSwapLibrary OracleWrapper --verify` Will deploy all contracts and verify on etherscan.
+This is the same as using the `--all --verify` flags.
+- `HARDHAT_NETWORK='kovan' npx ts-node  scripts/deploy.ts --all --verify` Deploy all contracts and verify on etherscan
+- `HARDHAT_NETWORK='kovan' npx ts-node  scripts/deploy.ts --contracts PoolKeeper --factory 0xfdca221410B054770F987dBDe82Bed671f3af1d5 --oracle 0x20C3868b4cf0aD0F1b23F561Ea9c2254389C7Eb6` Deploy a new pool keeper using an existing factory and oracle wrapper.

 ### Verify on Etherscan